Shades4355/Shades4355/README.md

 ### Hi there 👋

+I'm Patrick "Shades" Wetzel-Meyers (he/him).

+It's a pleasure to meet you, and thank you for taking a look at my repo.

+Below are some pinned projects I think you'll find interesting.

 <!--
 **Shades4355/Shades4355** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.